Sign in

 How Does a Glycol Chiller System Work?

-A glycol chiller plant is composed of a refrigeration component and tubing containing a glycol-water mixture as coolant.
-Chilled fluid from the refrigeration unit is channeled through the piping associated with a thermal exchanger surrounding a heated process.
-After absorbing heat from the associated process, the warmed coolant is returned to the refrigeration unit for cooling after which the process is repeated.
+A glycol chiller plant includes a refrigeration component and tubing filled with a glycol-water mixture.
+The chilled fluid from the refrigeration unit flows through a thermal exchanger surrounding the heated process.
+After absorbing heat, the warmed coolant returns to the refrigeration unit for cooling, thus repeating the process.

 Percentage Glycol in Chilled Water Systems